okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 ## About Okta Aerial

-An Okta Aerial account is the layer of organization and management around multiple orgs.
-The Aerial account simplifies org management, allowing Aerial Admins to:
+AOkta Aerial is an administration service that enables a suite of multi-org management capabilities.
+Use the Aerial API to:

-- Link orgs to the Aerial account.
+- Add orgs to the Aerial account.
-- List configured products in the org.
+- Activate and deactivate orgs.
-- Enable products in the org.
+- View subscribed products.
-- Enable or disable production or preview orgs linked to the Aerial account.
+- Enable products in specific orgs.

 ### Key terms